There are now 3 possible online modes for units:

 This is the third year theory unit in Oral Medicine in the Doctor of Clinical Dentistry course.
 The unit is taken over two semesters and parts 1 and 2 must be completed to fulfil the requirements of the unit.
 Topics are covered via seminars and literature reviews, at a basic level during the early stages of the course and with increasing complexity throughout the course.
 The material covered depends on the needs of the individual student, the work previously performed in the course, the clinical needs of patients being treated by the student, and the relevance to current literature in oral medicine and oral pathology.

 Availability Location Mode Non-standard teaching period Oral Health Care Centre of WA (OHCWA) Face to face

-- Indicative assessments in this unit are as follows: (1) class presentations; (2) written and oral presentations of prepared assignments; and (3) oral examination.
+Indicative assessments in this unit are as follows: (1) written examination; (2) case presentation and reports; and (3) professional behaviour assessment.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.

 Refer to LMS for the list

 Head and Neck Journal

 Journal of Oral & Facial pain and Headache

 Journal of Oral Rehabilitation

 Other journals as advised during the course and as relevant to clinical and laboratory cases.
 Note: students will often need to read medical and general pathology journals also.